Anxarden/brave-debloater/docs/dns.md

 # DNS Configuration Guide

-This guide explains how Brave handles DNS over HTTPS (DoH) and how to change the provider if you don’t want to use the default AdGuard DNS setup from `brave-debloater.reg`.
+This guide explains how Brave handles DNS over HTTPS (DoH) and how to change the provider if you don’t want to use the default AdGuard DNS setup from `brave-debloater.reg` or `policies.json`.
 > **Note:** Once Brave is managed by policy, DNS settings in the UI will be locked and cannot be changed manually.
 ---